MenuFLIXANO

 La Chienne (1931)

-Cashier Maurice Legrand is married to Adele, a terror.
-By chance, he meets Lucienne, "Lulu", and make her his mistress.
-He thinks he finally met love, but Lulu is nothing but a streetwalker, in love with Dede, her pimp.
-She only accepts Legrand to satisfy ...
+Cashier Maurice Legrand is married to the wretched Adele.
+By chance, he meets Lucienne, 'Lulu', and makes her his mistress.
+He thinks he has finally found love, but Lulu is a streetwalker, still in love with her pimp. ...

 Watch Now